Slabserver/slabcli/README.md

 - You never had one, and you're not staff - oops, go away.
 - All the staff have lost it, and we're a bit screwed.

-Until such a time that Slabserver is running on Minecraft version 1.21.8 or above, assume that the `config.yml` file is total bullshit, completely wrong, untested hacky schlock, and will be subject to change at any point.

 ### Example Config

 <details>